NSW PSN Information

 Due to the large selection of scanners now available that are capable of monitoring P25 Phase 2 transmissions, we no longer provide specific programming instructions for individual models.

-Uniden Australia provide free 'Sentinel' software to program the USDS and the UBCDx36PT range, which can be downloaded from the Uniden Australia website.
-The UBCD325P2 (aka BCD325P2-AU) can be programmed using the freeware program 'FreeSCAN' by Sixspot Software.
+Uniden Australia provide free Sentinel software to program the USDS and the UBCDx36PT range, which can be downloaded from the Uniden Australia website.
+The UBCD325P2 (aka BCD325P2-AU) can be programmed using the freeware program FreeSCAN by Sixspot Software.

 The NSW PSN can also be monitored using inexpensive software defined radio (SDR) dongles and trunking decoding software.